 |

-Based on these criteria, there are four main priority cities/towns for child care growth in Chatham-Kent for children five years of age and under:
+Based on these criteria, there are four main priority cities/towns for child care growth in Chatham-Kent for children under five years of age:

-We also refer to the child care waitlist and look at areas with diverse needs when determining which neighbourhoods should be prioritized due to the high numbers of families requiring child care.
-As a result, Pain Court and Chatham are also included as priority locations.
+We also refer to the child care waitlist and look at areas with diverse needs when determining which neighbourhoods should be prioritized.

 To reflect community feedback, we will explore opportunities to support additional access to part-time and off-peak child care – in particular, to accommodate shift workers in Chatham-Kent.
-This may include additional spaces for before and after school hours or extended-hour care through home care providers.
+This may include extended-hour care through home care providers.

 New Child Care Centres